lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Node, NPM and Yarn

-[Node](https://nodejs.org/en/) (or Node.js) is a free, open source server environment designed to work on pretty much any platform which uses JavaScript server-side.
-The speed and power of Node comes from how it detatches the request and response.
-In a traditional web-server the request is received, waits to read the code, renders a response and returns it to the client.
+[Node](https://nodejs.org/en/) (or Node.js) is a free, open-source server environment designed to work on pretty much any platform which uses JavaScript server-side.
+The speed and power of Node comes from how it detaches the request and response.
+In a traditional web-server, the request is received, waits to read the code, renders a response and returns it to the client.
 Node does it slightly differently in that the request is received and then it goes back to listening for the next request.
 Once the response is ready it returns it to the client.
-This non-blocking asynchronous prcoessing of requests makes it very memory efficient.
+This non-blocking asynchronous processing of requests makes it very memory efficient.

 [NPM](https://www.npmjs.com/) is the worlds largest software registry, with around 3 billion downloads per week and 600,000 packages registered.
 Most of these packages can be used on the frontend (on your browser) AND the backend (on your node server), enabling JavaScript developers, previously banished to the frontend, to build software on the backend.
-NPM can be used in your project for dependency management, creating a lock file that can deploy with your application, so no nasty version suprises occur on deployment.
+NPM can be used in your project for dependency management, creating a lock file that can deploy with your application, so no nasty version surprises occur on deployment.

 [Yarn](https://yarnpkg.com/en/) is dependency management solution, also developed by Facebook.
 This project uses `yarn` but the demo app ships with a lock file for both yarn and NPM.